mm696626/BatchImageConverter/README.md

 * Images larger than 8192x8192 are not supported by the Photo Channel
 * There is an option to keep images larger from the conversion process

+### If Using Dolphin Emulator
+* Keep your Virtual SD Card 512 MB or under
+* I've had issues with baseline JPGs not loading despite it being supported

 ### Official Documentation on Supported Photo Channel Formats
 * https://www.nintendo.com/en-gb/Support/Wii/Usage/SD-Cards/File-types-compatible-with-the-Photo-Channel/File-types-compatible-with-the-Photo-Channel-239918.html